CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowTaskInfoUpdate.md

 ```

 ### -Status
-New status of the task being updated, only Failed and Completed statuses are supported.\n* `Scheduled` - The enum represents the status when task is in scheduled state.\n* `InProgress` - The enum represents the status when task is in-progress state.\n* `NoOp` - The enum represents the status when task is a noop.\n* `Timeout` - The enum represents the status when task has timed out.\n* `Completed` - The enum represents the status when task has completed.\n* `Failed` - The enum represents the status when task has failed.
+New status of the task being updated, only Failed and Completed statuses are supported, Completed is the default value in case no status is provided.\n* `Scheduled` - The enum represents the status when task is in scheduled state.\n* `InProgress` - The enum represents the status when task is in-progress state.\n* `NoOp` - The enum represents the status when task is a noop.\n* `Timeout` - The enum represents the status when task has timed out.\n* `Completed` - The enum represents the status when task has completed.\n* `Failed` - The enum represents the status when task has failed.

 ```yaml
 Type: WorkflowTaskInfoUpdate.StatusEnum